 SEC-MALS-SAXS is the right choice if …

-- There is a small amount of elution in the void
+- There is little or no elution in the void

 IEC-SAXS is the right choice if …